Protecting the Intellectual Property

 Once your trademark is approved, it's important to monitor its use and enforce your rights if necessary.
 It's also important to remember that trademarks are only valid in certain geographic areas.
 If you intend to market your products overseas, you should consider registering additional marks in other countries as well.

 For that matter, you have to register under the Madrid protocol.
 This international registration helps your brand hold trademark rights in multiple countries.
-International Trademark Rules(ITR) set by World Intellectual Property Organization(WIPO) ensures the protection of your brand in the overseas market grounds.
+International Trademark Rules(ITR) set by the World Intellectual Property Organization(WIPO) ensures the protection of your brand in the overseas market grounds.

 In sum, registering your trademark is an important step in protecting your brand and helping it grow.
 Make sure to do your research and enlist the help of an experienced agent if necessary to ensure that you're getting the most out of your trademark protection.
 To ensure safety to the fullest, businesses should look into registering them overseas and employ anti-counterfeiting measures where possible.